swizzlestix09/fem-intro-to-go/01_setup/exercise_1a.md

 - What does `fmt.Println()` return?

 - Println is the equivilant of console.log.. prints what is in between it's parenthesis.
 Will space variables seperated by commas.
+It returns the number of bytes written and any write error encountered

 3. Find a _blog post_ about the recent release of Go 1.18